The Long Discourses

 60. “Lord Śakra also thought of the thirty-three gods of the Trāyastriṃśa Heaven.
 Those thirty-three Trāyastriṃśa Heaven gods then thought, ‘Lord Śakra is thinking of me now!
 We should quickly get ready!’
 They then ordered those to their right and left to equip themselves with weapons.
 They rode treasure chariots to Lord Śakra while surrounded by countless millions of gods.
 They went before Lord Śakra and then stood to one side.

 61. “Lord Śakra also thought of the remaining gods of the Trāyastriṃśa Heaven.
 Those remaining gods then thought, ‘Lord Śakra is thinking of me now!
 We should quickly get ready!’
-They ordered those to their right and left to equip themselves with weapons.
+They then ordered those to their right and left to equip themselves with weapons.
 They rode treasure chariots to Lord Śakra while surrounded by countless millions of gods.
 They went before Lord Śakra and then stood to one side.

 62. “Lord Śakra also thought of the Viśvakarma yakṣa spirits.
 Those Viśvakarma yakṣa spirits then thought, ‘Lord Śakra is thinking of me now!
 We should quickly get ready!’
-They ordered those to their right and left to equip themselves with weapons.
+They then ordered those to their right and left to equip themselves with weapons.
 They rode treasure chariots to Lord Śakra while surrounded by countless thousands of yakṣas.
 They went before Lord Śakra and then stood [to one side].

 63. “Lord Śakra also thought of Nāga King Supratiṣṭhita.
 Nāga King Supratiṣṭhita then thought, ‘Lord Śakra is thinking of me now!
 I should go now.’
 He then went to stand before Lord Śakra.